-It was the King’s hope to portray this valuable knowledge to his Kingdom and the world through the creation of the Taman Ujung Water Palace was built by the last King of Karangasem, I Gusti Bagus Djelantik, also known by his noble title, Agung Anglurah Ketut Karangasem in 1919.
-He designed and oversaw the development of the entire water palace with his architects; Van Den Hentz from the Netherlands and Loto Ang, who hails from China who worked together with a traditional Balinese architect also called the Undagi who was renowned in the traditional Balinese fengshui matters, known as Undagi.
+It was the King’s hope to portray this valuable knowledge to his Kingdom and the world through the creation of the Taman Ujung Water Palace.
+In 1919, he designed and oversaw the development of the entire water palace with the following architects; Van Den Hentz from the Netherlands and Loto Ang, who hails from China.
+Together, they worked with a traditional Balinese architect also called the Undagi who was renowned in the traditional Balinese fengshui matters, also known as the Asta Kosala Kosali.

-Before the Dutch occupation, the Taman Ujung Water Palace was for the exclusive use of the Karangasem royalty, their entourage and their families.
+Before the Dutch occupation, the Taman Ujung Water Palace was only for the exclusive use of the Karangasem royalty, their entourage and their families.
 In 1921, it was officially opened to the public.
-The land on which the park sits on today still belongs to the descendants of the Karangasem royal family.
+The land on which the water palace sits on today still belongs to the descendants of the Karangasem royal family.
 The original site encompassed hundreds of acres but today only 10 acres of private land remains.

 In 1963, tragedy struck when Mount Agung erupted and the water palace was almost completely destroyed.
 Tragedy struck again during the earthquake of 1973 when most of the original buildings crumbled to the ground.
 Restoration efforts ensued towards rebuilding and reconstruction of the water palace.
-Due to this, much of the park’s buildings and features do not date back to the original date of when it was first built.
+Due to this, much of its buildings and features do not date back to the original date of when it was first built.